CNugteren/CLBlast/README.md

 The CLBlast library provides pre-tuned parameter-values for a number of OpenCL devices.
 If your device is not among these, then out-of-the-box performance might be poor.
 Even if the device is included performance might be poor in some cases: __the preview version is not thoroughly tested for performance yet__.
 See above under `Using the tuners` to find out how to tune for your device.

 The folder `doc/performance` contains some PDF files with performance results on tested devices.
-The graphs of the level-3 routines (e.g. Xgemm) show the strong points of CLBlast:
+Performance is compared against a tuned version of the clBLAS library.
+The graphs of the level-3 routines (Xgemm and Xsymm) show the strong points of CLBlast:

 * The library reaches a high peak performance for large matrix sizes, in some cases a factor 2 more than clBLAS.
 * The performance for non-power of 2 values (e.g. 1000) is roughly equal to power of 2 cases (e.g. 1024).
 This is not the case for clBLAS, which sometimes shows a drop of a factor 2.